img

 The power in a hug.
 Or a helping hand.

-The work we do together is nothing short of compassion made physical — providing a healing touch that is transformative in the lives of our patients, our crew and anyone involved in our mission.
+The work we do together is nothing short of compassion made physical — providing a healing touch that is transformative in the lives of our patients, our volunteer crew, and anyone involved in our mission.

-Your professional skills have the power to transform lives.
+Your professional talents have the power to transform lives.

-If you’ve always wanted to use your unique talent and skills to transform lives and make your mark on the world, we’ve got an opportunity for you.
+If you’ve always wanted to use your unique talent to transform lives and make your mark on the world, we’ve got an opportunity for you.
 The work of Mercy Ships impacts the lives of many — patients, families, and volunteers.
-It’s a transformative experience that enables personal and professional growth, and we’re looking for you to join us.
+Sharing your skills as a volunteer on board our hospital ships is a transformative experience that enables personal and professional growth.
+Join us.

 Volunteer with us